South Bass Island in Lake Erie, Ohio, Home To Put-in-Bay!

 South Bass Island, in Lake Erie, Ohio, is home to Put-in-Bay—the Midwest’s favorite island vacation destination.
 At a diminutive 3.7 miles long by 1.5 miles wide, South Bass Island is nonetheless brimming with attractions that draw over 750,000 visitors yearly.
 Read on—you’ll want to visit Put-in-Bay, too!

-Located only 3 miles from mainland Ohio, South Bass Island—also referred to as Put-in-Bay island—is easily reached by aircraft, charter boat, and the ever-popular South Bass Island Ferry, departing from northern Catawba.
-South Bass Island is one of over a dozen Lake Erie Islands, which include Kelleys Island, Pelee Island—officially part of the Canadian province of Ontario—the other Bass Islands, Johnson’s Island, and Rattlesnake Island.
-The largest Lake Erie Islands are inhabited, and share the collective moniker “Vacationland”.
+Located only 3 miles from mainland Ohio, South Bass Island—also called Put-in-Bay Island—is easily reached by aircraft, charter boat, and the ever-popular South Bass Island Ferry, departing from northern Catawba.
+South Bass Island is one of over a dozen Lake Erie Islands, which include Kelleys Island and Pelee Island—officially part of the Canadian province of Ontario—the other Bass Islands, Johnson’s Island, and Rattlesnake Island.
+The largest Lake Erie Islands are inhabited and share the collective moniker “Vacationland”.

 The most popular of these archipelagic destinations is Put-in-Bay.
 Described as the Key West of the Midwest, it features prominently on every South Bass Island map, its downtown core nestled on the north side of the island, and abutting the famous Perry’s Victory and International Peace Memorial—the world’s tallest Doric column, commemorating the Battle of Lake Erie, and the long-standing alliance between the United States, Canada, and Great Britain.

 Singles, families, and groups are drawn to South Bass Island, where adventure, education, and exploration await.
-Nature lovers are sure to enjoy South Bass Island State Park—a 33-acre, ferry-accessible retreat, whose beaches, wooded areas and South Bass Island camping sites provide a quiet getaway from the hustle and bustle of main street Put-in-Bay.
-For the vacationing oenophile, South Bass Island is home to not one, but two, wineries: Put-in-Bay Winery, and the award-winning Heineman Winery.
+Nature lovers will surely enjoy South Bass Island State Park—a 33-acre, ferry-accessible retreat whose beaches, wooded areas, and South Bass Island camping sites provide a quiet getaway from the hustle and bustle of main street Put-in-Bay.
+For the vacationing oenophile, South Bass Island is home to not one but two wineries: Put-in-Bay Winery and the award-winning Heineman Winery.
 Both provide tastings and tours in a pleasant setting—and what better way to discuss what to do on South Bass Island than while whetting your whistle?

-There’s pizza and casual pub fare galore, fresh seafood, fine dining, and so much more.
+Pizza and casual pub fare galore, fresh seafood, fine dining, and much more.
 The bounty of South Bass Island awaits!
 Enjoy sophisticated cocktails, or grab a refreshing brew at the Beer Barrel Saloon—home of the world’s longest bar!
 And did we mention Put-in-Bay’s many Tiki bars, swim-up bars, and swimming pools?

 You’ll be drinking and dancing the night away—so make sure to book ahead at one of the many hotels on South Bass Island, or check out Put-in-Bay’s motels, resorts, cabins, bed and breakfasts, villas and rental homes that comfortably accommodate singles, couples, families and large groups.
-Just remember, rooms sell out quickly during peak season; if possible, reserve your accommodation well in advance.
+Remember, rooms sell out quickly during peak season; reserve your accommodation well in advance if possible.
 Several hotels and resorts offer great discounts & packages to Put-in-Bay.